On Thursday I toasted my mom with a Burnsville Center food court Philly.

 The bread’s a little squishy and I wouldn’t know how it compares to a real Philly cheesesteak.
 Nevertheless, it sure tasted like I remembered, which is not to say “authentic’ or “perfect.”
 That’s not what I was looking for, anyway.

 These days, the Burnsville Center seems a little quieter.
 Kay Bee Toys is long gone, along with Mervyn’s California and the Chinese buffet.
-I’m not longer interested in collecting cheap jewelry in a mesh basket at Claire’s and there ain’t nobody to lecture me about avoiding the back aisles of Spencer’s Gifts anymore.
+I’m not longer interested in collecting cheap jewelry in a mesh basket at Claire’s and there isn’t anyone to lecture me about avoiding the back aisles of Spencer’s Gifts anymore.

 It’s funny how places and food can awaken so many memories.
 I enjoyed a quiet moment of reflection with my cheesesteak in the mall’s food court.
 For my mom’s sake, I hope there are mall cheesesteaks in heaven.